-At CGBthe Green Bank, customer service is a priority. -We all have internal and external customers. -To that end, we expect each one of our employees to be accountable for the following customer deliverables:
+Customer service is a priority at the Green Bank.
+We all have internal and external customers.
+To that end, we expect each one of our employees to be accountable for the following customer deliverables:

-- To respond promptly to customer requests for information or assistance. - To act as a member of the CGBGreen Bank team and pitch in and assist other staff members as requested. - To provide a work product that is complete, well-organized, and useful to the customer.
+- To respond promptly to customer requests for information or assistance. - To act as a member of the Green Bank team and pitch in and assist other staff members as requested. - To provide a work product that is complete, well-organized, and useful to the customer.